-Dr. Mountz’s work explores the tension between the decisions, displacements, and desires that drive human migration and the policies and practices designed to manage migration.
-Her current research examines border enforcement, asylum, and detention on islands.
-Her work has been funded by the John D. and Catherine T. McArthur Foundation, the Canadian Embassy, the National Science Foundation, and the Social Sciences and Humanities Research Council.
+Much of Mountz’s work explores how people cross borders and access migration and asylum policies.
+She studies the tension between the decisions, displacements, and desires that drive human migration and the policies and practices designed to ‘manage’ migration.
+Her recent research examines border enforcement, asylum, and detention on islands.
+Her work has been funded by the John D. and Catherine T. McArthur Foundation, the Canadian Embassy, the National Science Foundation, and Canada’s Social Sciences and Humanities Research Council.

 In 2010 Mountz published Seeking Asylum: Human Smuggling and Bureaucracy at the Border (University of Minnesota Press).
-In this monograph, she looks at how Canada and other countries respond to human smuggling.
-Seeking Asylum was awarded the 2011 Meridian Book Prize from the Association of American Geographers.
-She is now completing two monographs: The Enforcement Archipelago and Boats, Borders, and Bases (with Dr. Jenna Loyd).
-The first explores offshore interception and detention; the second documents the geographical development of the US detention system, understood through the history of US interception of migrant ships in the Caribbean.
+This monograph shows how Canada and other countries respond to human smuggling.
+She has two new monographs forthcoming: The Enforcement Archipelago: Hidden Geographies and the Death of Asylum (Minnesota) and Boats, Borders, and Bases: Race, the Cold War, and the Rise of Migration Detention in the United States (with Dr. Jenna Loyd, University of California Press).
+The first explores offshore interception and detention and the erosion of access to political asylum.
+The second documents the geographical development of the US detention system, understood through the racialized history of US interception of migrant ships in the Caribbean.

 - Director, International Migration Research Centre • Professor and Canada Research Chair in Global Migration Geography